 Social distancing is critical to containing COVID-19 — but it may create negative emotions in some people.
 Specifically, social isolation can cause feelings of loneliness.
-Here are some ideas about how to overcome those feelings during this time of face-to-face isolation or distancing, which will likely last several weeks.
+Here are some ideas about how to overcome those feelings during this time of face-to-face isolation or distancing.

 Many people are compensating for a lack of social contact by seeking out electronic connections (social media, FaceTime, Skype).
 That’s fine, but it’s important to avoid sources of negativity found online or in the media.
 An important question to ask yourself is: “Will what I read or see increase my sense of community and connection, or will it increase my sense of alienation, anger, or anxiety?”
 This question also applies to what you write or re-post online (rumors, conspiracy theories, rants against groups we don’t like).
 Our expressed frustrations during a crisis reveal our pre-existing biases.

 Panic spreads faster than COVID-19, and panic thrives in an atmosphere of anxiety, hostility, and isolation.
 We already have isolation.
 Do we really need to add anxiety or hostility?
 Let’s not unintentionally make things worse by alienating each other – no matter how right we believe our anger or anxiety is.
 A shared sense of community will get us through.

 Awe is not joy or happiness.
 According to researcher and psychologist Dacher Keltner, awe is a mental state where your sense of self disappears, and you feel a shift – large or small – in perspective.
 Awe makes us feel small but in a good way because it humbly opens us to new possibilities or perspectives.
 Thus, activities that increase your sense of awe are a wonderful antidote to loneliness.

 Keltner and his colleagues surveyed over 2,600 people in 26 different countries and found some common sources of awe across these cultures.
 Those sources are listed here in the order in which they were mentioned by study participants: